Geocodio/docs/source/index.html.md

 ```
 You can retrieve the timezone for an address or coordinate using `timezone` in the `fields` query parameter.

-The field will return the name of the timezone as a three letter abbreviation (see table below), the UTC/GMT offset and whether the location observes daylight savings time (DST).
+The field will return the name of the timezone as a three letter abbreviation (see table below), the UTC/GMT offset, and whether the location observes Daylight Saving Time (DST).
 Lookups in countries outside the US will return the timezone name following the ["tz database" format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 E.g. `America/Toronto`

 Abbreviation | Description
 ------------ | -----------------------------------------------------------